precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 Servo turnouts/points
 ^^^^^^^^^^^^^^^^^^^^^

-Finally, to define these same turnouts as servo based turnouts, these would be connected to a PCA9685 servo module, and our first module starts at Vpin ID 100.
+Finally, to define these same turnouts/points as servo based turnouts/points, these would be connected to a PCA9685 servo module, and our first module starts at Vpin ID 100.

 .. tip::

   Remember!
-Servo angles will be unique to your layout, and probably even unique to individual turnouts, so be sure you read the blurb on :ref:`big-picture/stage3:tuning servo positions` and the :doc:`/reference/hardware/servo-module` page.
+Servo angles will be unique to your layout, and probably even unique to individual turnouts/points, so be sure you read the blurb on :ref:`big-picture/stage3:tuning servo positions` and the :doc:`/reference/hardware/servo-module` page.

   Please don't blindly copy/paste the servo angles listed here and expect them to "just work".